davidjstudholme/xanthomonas-euvesicatoria-serbia/10-platon/README-Platon.md

 chmod u+x datasets
 ```

-File [assm_accs.txt](xanthomonas_assm_accs.txt) lists the accession numbers for the genome assemblies to be analysed.
+File [assm_accs.txt](xanthomonas_assm_accs.txt) lists the accession numbers for the genome assemblies to be downloaded and analysed.
 It just lists:
 GCA_030345955.2, GCA_030345985.2 and GCA_030345975.2.